 Many riders prefer these simple bikes for exercise, commuting or just for pleasure.
 Single speed bikes are low-maintenance, simple to ride and very lightweight.

-No matter what your reasons are, we have reviewed the best single speed bikes for 2019.
-If your interested in a “fixie bike” see our reviews here.
+If you’re interested in a “fixie bike” see our reviews here.

-Quick Answer: The 7 Top Rated Single Speed Bikes For 2019
+Quick Answer: The 7 Best Rated Single Speed Bikes For 2021

 - Giant Simple Single Speed Bike